Blunkie/Eso-Plugins/README.md

 # Plugins

-If you find a bug you can contact me on discord Eso#9293
+If you find a bug you can contact me on Discord Eso#9293